rumineykova/git-lab/README.md

 # Let's practice

 ## :warning:This week deliverables
-:warning:
 Completing assignments *Part I* and *Part II* is compulsory. </br>
 This is your deliverable for the week. </br>
 It is very importnat to complete it, demonstrating git skills is part of the minimum learning outcomes for CS2001. </br>
-As a bonus, you will also get a git batch to display on you giuthub page :trophy:  </br>
+As a bonus, you will also get a git batch to display on you giuthub page :octocat:  </br>
 For your deliberable to be accepted you have to:
 * Step 1: Complete the assignement in Part I
   * Make sure that your file is added to the COLLABORATORS folder of the Git-it repository,